|Win Percentage:||Getting Stat...|

 Foundations are built UP and IN SUIT starting with an Ace and continuing on to a King.
 After each Foundation has its first King then the other Ace of that suit can be played on the King and the second group of A through K may be played to the Foundation.
 For example, a 2 of Clubs can be placed on an Ace of Clubs, then a 3 of Clubs, then a 4, 5, 6, 7, 8, 9, 10, J, Q, up to the K of Clubs.
 Then the second Ace of Clubs may be played on the King of Clubs, then the 2, 3, etc. up to the second King of Clubs.
 The same holds true for the other suits.

 Columns are built DOWN in ALTERNATING COLOR.
 For example, a red 6 may be placed on a black 7.

-Any grouping of face up cards in Columns are available for movement to another Column as long as the build rules are followed.
+Any grouping of face up cards in Columns is available for movement to another Column as long as the build rules are followed.
 For example, suppose a Column has a red Queen, black Jack, red 10, and black 9.
 It is acceptable to move the black Jack and following cards to another red Queen.

 No cards may be built upon Aces in Columns.

 The topmost card in any Column is available for play to either another Column or a Foundation.
 When a face down card is the topmost card in a Column, it is flipped face up.